-The VFTs presented here provided students the opportunity to observe, interpret and apply their geological understanding to a series of localities using virtual outcrop.
-The VFTs delivered were a direct replacement of traditional fieldtrips that ran prior to COVID-19.
-This contribution illustrates experience gained and the value of VFTs as a total replacement for traditional fieldtrips and excursions during a time when travel and social integration was restricted due to the COVID-19 pandemic.
-A cohesive dataset consisting of multiple virtual outcrops, DEMs, field photos, 360° photo spheres, maps, cross sections and schematic diagrams enabled students to implement many of the same skills utilised during traditional fieldtrips.
-Through the interrogation of student quantitative questionnaire responses, as well as their qualitive free text comments, we demonstrate that the benefits of VFTs are far reaching, with many highlighted advantages mirroring other researchers' findings.
-Course evaluation improvements were observed during the VFT years, compared to pre-COVID traditional fieldtrips, albeit in the prism of COVID-19 and lower expectations of the VFT.
+The VFTs presented here provided students the opportunity to observe, interpret and apply their geological understanding to a series of localities using virtual outcrops.
+The VFTs delivered were a direct replacement of traditional field trips that ran prior to COVID-19.
+This contribution illustrates experience gained and the value of VFTs as a total replacement for traditional field trips and excursions during a time when travel and social integration was restricted due to the COVID-19 pandemic.
+A cohesive dataset consisting of multiple virtual outcrops, DEMs, field photos, 360° photo spheres, maps, cross sections and schematic diagrams enabled students to implement many of the same skills utilized during traditional field trips.
+Through the interrogation of student quantitative questionnaire responses, as well as their qualitative free-text comments, we demonstrate that the benefits of VFTs are far reaching, with many highlighted advantages mirroring other researchers' findings.
+Course evaluation improvements were observed during the VFT years, compared to pre-COVID-19 traditional field trips, albeit in the prism of COVID-19 and lower expectations of the VFT.
 Students nevertheless enjoyed the VFT, and staff were satisfied that the learning outcomes were achieved.

-This study ultimately demonstrates it is possible to replace a traditional fieldtrip with a VFT addressing the same learning outcomes.
-However, true emersion within the landscape, culture, and physical outdoor environment cannot be fully recreated.
+This study ultimately demonstrates that it is possible to replace a traditional field trip with a VFT addressing the same learning outcomes.
+However, true emersion within the landscape, culture and physical outdoor environment cannot be fully recreated.
 We therefore argue that VFTs, with a strong virtual outcrop component, can be integrated with traditional fieldwork to deliver a best-of-both-worlds approach for geological curricula, beyond COVID-19.

-Data Availability

-Many virtual outcrop models presented in this paper are available on V3Geo (V3Geo.com), linked within Supplement 2.
+Data availability.
+Many virtual outcrop models presented in this paper are available on V3Geo (https://v3geo.com/, last access: 4 September 2021; V3Geo, 2021), linked within Supplement S2.